TakshMangaroliya/Semp-Repository/README.md

 # Semp-Repository
-this is my first stape
+This is my first stape.
+Author-Taksh Mangaroliya